CM1101Group8/Game/README.md

 **TODO**

-1. Fix the fire so it can only be combined on the cliffs
 1. Reorganise files and generally clean up code
 2. Finish comments and possibly doctests
 3. See if we can include colorama so it doesn't need to be installed